ilpropheta/ilpropheta.github.io/README.md

 <img src="/pics/coding-gym.png" alt="Modena Coding Gym" width="650"/>
 <br/>

-In **2016** I created [Coding Gym](http://coding-gym.org), a programming lab format targeting anyone is keen on improving proficiency in designing and coding algorithms.
-I have developed such format for people to:
+In **2016** I created [Coding Gym](http://coding-gym.org), a monthly programming lab format developed to practice programming and soft-skills.

+When people ask me "what is Coding Gym?", I'm used to answer "at Coding Gym, we practice expressing ourselves through programming and collaboration".

+People who has attended Coding Gym for some years tell that Coding Gym is a friendly environment to:

-- improve problem analysis and solving skills
+- practice and improve problem solving skills
-- improve fluency with the standard library and the idioms of known programming languages
+- practice collaborating, speaking, exchanging ideas with other people
-- practice understanding and balancing programming compromises
+- practice understanding and balancing compromises in programming and software development
 - learn new algorithms, data structures and coding patterns
-- practice unknown programming languages and paradigms
+- experiment with programming languages and paradigms they are not fluent with

-Coding Gym is **independent from the programming language** **and** **from the paradigm**.

-Coding Gym is hosted monthly in Modena.
+In 2016, I started Coding Gym in Modena and since 2018 I have been working to bring it in other cities by founding a community of "trainers".
+Currently, Coding Gym is active in Modena, Rome, Milan, Turn, Padua, Bari and Barcelona.

-The [Coding Gym website](http://coding-gym.org) includes more details, next and past events and pictures.
+The [Coding Gym website](https://coding-gym.org) contains more details, next and past events, and pictures.

 # Popular posts